Hempstead Independent School District

-Hempstead Independent School District is a public school district based in Hempstead, Texas (USA).
-The school district contains 3 schools and an early childhood learning center.
+Hempstead Independent School District is a public school district based in Hempstead, Texas, United States.
+The school district has three schools and an early childhood learning center.

 The district serves Hempstead and unincorporated areas in Waller County, including Monaville.
-Despite a small school population the district takes up a large amount of rural area.
+Despite a small school population, the district covers a large rural area.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

-In the 2015-2016 school year, the school district had a very close call with being closed, and possibly Integrated with neighboring Waller ISD or Navasota ISD, but the district has since gotten back on its feet again.
+In the 2015-2016 school year, the school district had a very close call with being closed, and possibly integrated with neighboring Waller ISD or Navasota ISD, but the district has since recovered.